Shashquatch28/Legal-AI/README.md

 ## Contributing

-This is a solo portfolio / final-year engineering project, but issues and discussion are welcome.
+This project was developed collaboratively by Shashwat Kumar and Shourya Tiwari.
+Contributions, suggestions, and improvements are welcome.
 If you open a PR:

 - Backend: `pytest` must stay green, and `test_provider_isolation` must pass — never import a provider SDK outside `model_router/providers/`.